 Everyone will be different.
 Not every option will be right for you.
-Some you try will help, others will knock you back.
+Some you try will help, and others will knock you back.
 Whenever I tried something and it didn’t help I would become disillusioned and wonder what was wrong with me.
-Of course there was nothing wrong with me I just needed to find what worked for me.
+Of course, there was nothing wrong with me I just needed to find what worked for me.

 Whatever you find that does work use it to make you stronger.
 There is no right or wrong because everyone is unique.
-Your ‘right’ of practicing mindfulness may be someone else’s ‘wrong’.
+Your ‘right’ of practising mindfulness may be someone else’s ‘wrong’.
 So look around, stop and test things out, if it doesn’t feel right move on till you find what works for you.